oddbird/oddsite/content/2017/06/27/susy3.rst

 SVG grids for debugging
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you want help visualizing and debugging your grids
+If you want help visualizing and debugging your grids,
 import the SVG Grid Plugin:

 .. code:: scss